bryansplace/bryansplace.github.io/sitesetup.md

 This is the metadata stuff that goes at the top of the page.
 I think it varies depending on which system (Jekyll) and which Theme.

+For the Jekyll Minima theme, the essential front matter fields are layout, title, date (for posts), and categories or tags.
+Optional fields like excerpt, author, published, and permalink offer additional control and customization.
+The theme also supports SEO-related fields such as description and image for better social media integration.